Best Instant Tents: 7 Top Models

 Ease Of Use

-Don’t be fooled by the term ‘instant’.
-All of the tents in our review are far easier and quicker to set up than traditional tents.
-However, the only truly ‘instant’ model is the Ayamaya, which literally assembles itself the second you release it from its carry bag.
-The others will take from one to three minutes to set up.
+All the tents in our review are quicker to use and easier to set up than traditional tents.
+However, don’t be fooled by the term ‘instant’.
+The Ayamaya is the only truly ‘instant’ model, assembling itself the moment it’s released from its carry bag.
+The others will take between one to three minutes to set up.

 Couple setting up a pop-up instant tent